Webinaut/the-mav/src/content/articles/apparent.md

 > I often tell the story of the alarm clock in Pasadena, California.
 I had to get up at 4.30 a.m. to drive into Los Angeles to catch a plane to Toronto.
 So, I set the alarm clock on the table beside my bed in the Pasadena Hilton, to go off at 4.30 a.m.
 At 4.30 a.m.
 I was awoken and set about switching off the alarm so that all my neighbours would not also be awoken at an hour which might not have suited them.
 I tried everything, including disconnecting the electricity supply.
 Nothing had any effect.
 The sound continued.
 I was just about to drown the clock in a basin of water when I suddenly noticed that the sound was coming from my travel clock which I had set and then forgotten all about.
 >
-> I had defined the problem as "how do I tum off this alarm clock?"
+> I had defined the problem as "how do I turn off this alarm clock?"
 In hindsight, it is easy to say that I should have defined the problem as "how do I stop this alarm sound?

 <span style="float: left;width: 40%;margin:1em 2em 0 0;">![Rabbit Hole](../../assets/RabbitHole.jpg)</span>It seems to me that a large part of the problem is caused by straight-line thinking.
 That is what leads us down a rabbit hole.